CodeWithNachi/docker-with-nachi/Concepts/Lesson-01.md

 ## Experiment 4
  1. We have stopped the container, and as expected the command `docker ps` is not showing mynginx container.
  1. The container is stopped but not removed.
-We can see the stopped containers with `docker ps` command with `-a` option
+We can see all containers including the stopped ones with the below command
 ```bash
 docker ps -a
 ```